 It pays for medical costs, temporary loss of wages, and in some cases, permanent loss of wages.
 The program is administered by the Colorado Division of Workers' Compensation, which publishes a helpful Employee's Guide on its website.

-Certain classes of employees are not eligible for workers compensation benefits.
+Certain classes of employees are not eligible for workers compensation benefits in Colorado.
 These include: